FarlenC/IdentifyActiveAPIConnections/README.md

 Install-Module AZ

-2 - Connect to your azure account where the Logic App is running:
+2 - Connect to your azure account:
 Connect-AzAccount